Bravyn/pylab/README.md

-Here's a clean and informative `README.md` template for your GitHub repo titled *"A Collection of Scripts for My Python Lab"*:

----

 # Python Lab Scripts 🐍

-Welcome to my **Python Lab** – a growing collection of Python scripts written for experimentation, learning, and utility purposes.
+Welcome to my **PyLab** – a growing collection of Python scripts written for experimentation, learning, and utility purposes.
 This repository contains various standalone Python scripts that demonstrate different concepts, tools, and use cases in Python programming.

 ## 📂 Structure